tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 Explain to the students that Unspent Transaction Outputs (UTXOs) are the digital equivalent of "change" in a transaction.

 * For example, if you have a $20 dollar bill, and you are trying to buy an item for $10, you can't simply rip the bill in half and hand the other half to the merchant.
-The merchant must give you a $10 bill in return as change.
+The merchant must give you a $10 bill in change.

 * Bitcoin treats balances as sets of change that can be owned by different private keys.
 To calculate your wallet's balance, you simply sum up all of the UTXOs that your private keys own, much like counting the bills and coins stored